If your employer has offered you a settlement agreement, you’ll have to get legal advice on it. But how much is that going to cost?

 - find out whether the amount you’re being offered is suitable

-During the initial consultation, you can also learn more about the solicitor, how they can help you and how they charge for their services.
+During the initial consultation, you can also learn more about us and how we can help you.

 Usually your employer pays your legal costs in full

 The proposed settlement agreement probably contains a clause confirming that your employer will pay your legal costs.
-The amount of this contribution is typically capped at between £250 and £500.
+The amount of this contribution is typically capped at between £250 and £500 + VAT.

 If you’re basically happy with the settlement agreement, then the fee will probably be no more than that contribution.
 This means that there will be no cost to you personally.

-However, if you need your solicitor to help you with negotiation, the amount of the contribution may not be enough to cover your costs in full.
+However, if you need us to help you with negotiation, the amount of the contribution may not be enough to cover your costs in full.
+We will however advise you in advance if there is likely to be any increase.

 So what will be the cost of negotiating a better settlement agreement?